What Are Serotonergic Drugs and How Do They Impact the Body?

-Serotonergic /serədōˈnərjik/ may come off as an intimidating term, but it is actually quite simple when you consider that it has a broad meaning relating to serotonin.
+“Serotonergic” (serədōˈnərjik) may come off as an intimidating term, but it is actually quite simple when you consider that it has a broad meaning relating to serotonin.
 However, understanding what this broad term entails is rather important considering the vast influence of this neurotransmitter, which is often referred to as a hormone.
-In this article, we will be unpacking what it means, the respective medications, benefits as well as reactions and risks.
+In this article, we will be unpacking what it means, the respective medications, and benefits, as well as reactions and risks.

-The Oxford online dictionary describes serotonergic as, “denoting a nerve ending that releases, and is stimulated by serotonin.”
-While Merriam-Webster defines serotonergic as, “liberating, activated by or involving serotonin in the transmission of nerve impulses.”
-Together these definitions provide a good overview of the definition of serotonergic, but now let’s get a better understanding in relation to the human body.
+The Oxford online dictionary describes serotonergic as “denoting a nerve ending that releases, and is stimulated by serotonin,” while Merriam-Webster defines serotonergic as, “liberating, activated by or involving serotonin in the transmission of nerve impulses.”
+Together, these definitions provide a good overview—but let’s get a better understanding of what seratonergic means in relation to the human body.

-For the purpose of understanding, it should be noted that serotonergic medications refer to serotonin-related medications as opposed to medications that contain serotonin.
-That being said, serotonin-related medications that impact the body’s organic levels of serotonin include but are not limited to:
+It should be noted that serotonergic medications refer to serotonin-related medications as opposed to medications that contain serotonin.
+Serotonin cannot be directly obtained from food, and oral serotonin itself can’t cross the brain’s naturally defensive blood-brain barrier.
+That being said, serotonin-related medications that impact the body’s organic levels of serotonin include, but are not limited to, the following.

-While many are aware of the aforementioned pharmaceuticals used to treat various illnesses, did you know that there are psychedelics that are considered to be serotonergic?
+Many are aware of the aforementioned pharmaceuticals used to treat various illnesses, but did you know that there are psychedelics that are considered to be serotonergic?
 The chemical structure of these psychedelics closely resembles the structure of serotonin and provides physiological effects.

-Low levels of serotonin can also lead to problems such as a low mood and issues with memory, and drugs such as MDMA (ecstasy) induce the release of significant quantities of serotonin.
-According to this 2009 study, “serotonin has been implicated in the causation of hallucinations, based on the fact that a number of hallucinogenic drugs, like lysergic acid diethylamide (LSD), mescaline, psilocybin, and ecstasy, appear to act, at least in part, as serotonin.”
+Low levels of serotonin can also lead to problems such as a low mood and issues with memory.
+Drugs such as MDMA (ecstasy) induce the release of significant quantities of serotonin at once, which causes a serotonin “crash” afterward.
+According to this 2009 study, “Serotonin has been implicated in the causation of hallucinations, based on the fact that a number of hallucinogenic drugs, like lysergic acid diethylamide (LSD), mescaline, psilocybin, and ecstasy, appear to act, at least in part, as serotonin.”
 This suggests that these psychedelics can cause hallucinations due to accumulated serotonin.

 This 2018 study explained that serotonergic hallucinations are “hallucinatory experiences triggered by serotonin” and that they tend to be “dream-like with the experiencer having insight (meta-awareness) that he is hallucinating.”
 It is this awareness that separates serotonergic hallucinations from dopaminergic hallucinations where the individuals are not aware they are hallucinating.
 Just like serotonergic hallucinations stem from the overstimulation of the serotonin neurotransmitter, dopaminergic hallucinations stem from the overstimulation of the neurotransmitter known as dopamine.